tbttin/notes/makes/gnu-make-manual.md

 - The *empty target* is a variant of the *phony target*.

-- The purpose of the empty target file is to record, with its last-modification time, when the rule’s recipe was last executed.
+- The purpose of the empty target file is to record, with its last-modification time, when the rule's recipe was last executed.

   ```makefile
   print: foo.c bar.c